binocarlos/viking-brainstorm/docs/v2-network.md

 It triggers registrator to do this by using the SERVICE_<PORT> syntax

-ISSUE - we need to know the exposed ports of a container (so a pure dockerfile approach is tricky)
+ISSUE - we need to know the exposed ports of a container (so a pure dockerfile approach is tricky) (solved - flocker-cache looks after this by loading the image data before /containers/create is run)

 ```bash
 $ docker run -d --name mystack_mongo.e8c8a2 -p 27017 \